 Statement of Accreditation

-Projects In Knowledge® is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Projects In Knowledge® is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Projects In Knowledge® designates this enduring material for a maximum of 5.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.